 Nerve terminals are essential connecting links between nerve cells.
 The general way they work is reasonably well understood.
 When an action potential traveling along a nerve fiber reaches a nerve terminal, a host of ion channels open.
 Calcium ions enter through these channels into the interior of the terminal.
 These ions migrate from the channel exits to release sites on vesicles containing neurotransmitter molecules.
 A triggering effect of the calcium ions causes these contents to be dumped into the synaptic cleft that separates this terminal from a neighboring neuron, and these neurotransmitter molecules influence the tendencies of that neighboring neuron to "fire."

-The channels through which the calcium ions enter the nerve terminal are called "ion channels."
-At their narrowest points they are less than a nanometer in diameter (Cataldi et al. 2002).
-This extreme smallness of the opening in the ion channels has profound quantum mechanical implications.
+At their narrowest points calcium ion channels are less than a nanometer in diameter (Cataldi et al. 2002).
+This extreme smallness of the opening in the calcium ion channels has profound quantum mechanical implications.
 The narrowness of the channel restricts the lateral spatial dimension.
 Consequently, the lateral velocity is forced by the quantum uncertainty principle to become large.
 This causes the quantum cloud of possibilities associated with the calcium ion to fan out over an increasing area as it moves away from the tiny channel to the target region where the ion will be absorbed as a whole, or not absorbed at all, on some small triggering site.